 Identity theft is increasing rapidly year after year.
 That is why, in the last few years, more and more consumers are starting to take action, like freezing their credit reports.
-Last year in May, congress signed a bill which gives consumers the right to freeze their credit reports for free.
+Last year in May, congress signed a bill that gives consumers the right to freeze their credit reports for free.
 Placing a security freeze on your credit report makes it very difficult for thieves to open new trade lines in your name.
-In order for a bank to issue a trade line, they will need to view your credit report.
+In order for a bank to issue a tradeline, they will need to view your credit report.
 Placing a security freeze makes that impossible.

 This is all great if you do not want other people opening trade lines in your name.
-But how about if you yourself wants to apply for a new credit card, mortgage, etc.?
+But how about if you yourself want to apply for a new credit card, mortgage, etc.?
 It’s not a problem!
 You can, at any time, unfreeze your credit report using a pin that was issued to you at the time you placed the freeze.
 But what happens if you lost the pin?
 Ouch!
 Now is trouble.
 But don’t freak out.
 Here in this post, I will explain two ways you can unfreeze your credit reports, even without a pin!

 You can unfreeze your credit reports, by all three credit bureaus, online without a security freeze pin.
 Be prepared to answer a list of security questions.
 These questions can sometimes be very comprehensive.
-For example: the most recent balance on your credit cards, or the last four digits of your bank account.
-Make sure to have all information available before you start.
+For example the most recent balance on your credit cards, or the last four digits of your bank account.
+Make sure to have all the information available before you start.
 Do not panic and slowly go through the process.

 Here are the links of where you can lift a security freeze online by all three credit bureaus without a pin,

 The other and longer process to lift a security freeze without a pin is by snail mail.
 Mail a letter with supporting identification documents to the credit bureaus (it’s recommended to mail the letters with tracking).
 Documents needed may be: Photo ID, proof of address, and for Equifax, you will need proof of your social security number as well.
 Check the credit bureaus websites for a list of acceptable documents.